DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 - A coalition of individual countries who are joining forces for the sole reason of defeating **Faction 2**.
 - **Main Character** is a powerful mage from one of the countries that is part of **Faction 1**.

+> Note: Given that **Faction 1** is a coalition of countries, I think it makes sense for each country to have their own unique culture and identity.
+This way, we can make **Faction 1** feel like a real place rather than just a collection of countries that are all the same.

 ```diff
 + End of New Content!
 End of New Content!
 End of New Content!
 End of New Content!
 ```